aliyasyeddd/Dev-Connect/Homework.md

 What are dependencies
 What is the use of "-g" while npm install
 Difference between caret and tilde ( ^ vs ~ )
+initialize git
+.gitignore
+Create a remote repo on github
+Push all code to remote origin